 Many of our researchers and collaborators have published interesting and informative scientific articles about their work in Nova Scotia.
 Here are some of them:

-Clapp, H. and T. Neily.
-2017.
-Spahagnum cyclophyllum: a second site in Nova Scotia for a rare Sphagnum moss.
-Evansia.
-34: 6-8.
 Berry, A., A. Lavers, and S. Mitchell.
-2017.
+2018.
 Old forest policy and regulatory frameworks in Nova Scotia and New Brunswick with a comparison to British Columbia.
 The Forestry Chronicle.
-Accepted, in press.
+94: 13-19.

 McMullin, T., D. Ure, M. Smith, H. Clapp, and Y. Wiersma.
 2017.
 Ten years of monitoring air quality and ecological integrity using field-identifiable lichens at Kejimkujik National Park and National Historic Site in Nova Scotia, Canada.
 Ecological indicators 81: 214-221.